davekellam/davekellam/readme.md

 # 👋 I'm Dave

-I'm a developer, designer & teacher, living in Montreal.
+A developer, designer & teacher, living in Montreal.

 I've spent most of my lifetime creating on the web.
 WordPress has been my primary tool to do so for the last twenty years or so.
-I've used it to create sites for newspapers, television, Fortune&nbsp;500 companies, non-profits, universities, and various arts &amp; culture institutions.
-[WordPress.org profile (eightface)](https://profiles.wordpress.org/eightface/)
+I've used it to create sites for newspapers, television, Fortune&nbsp;500 companies, non-profits, universities, and various arts &amp; culture institutions ([wordpress.org profile](https://profiles.wordpress.org/eightface/)).
+Beyond that I'm a generalist and can generally get anything working.

+Some random things:
-A font that I made in high-school was used in a ([movie](https://davekellam.com/2018/06/my-font-was-in-a-movie/)).
-Occasionally I give talks, like [Math and Poetry (HybridConf 2015)](https://vimeo.com/166454425).
+- a font that I made in high-school was used in a [movie](https://davekellam.com/2018/06/my-font-was-in-a-movie/)
+- occasionally I give talks, like [Math(s) and Poetry](https://vimeo.com/166454425)

 ## 🧑‍💻🐍